Funny Games (1997 film): Themes

 However, Paul also causes the film to defy convention on a number of occasions.
 In horror and thrillers, one protagonist that the audience can sympathize with usually survives, but here all three family members die.
 When Anna successfully shoots Peter, potentially initiating a heroic escape for the family, Paul uses a remote control to rewind the film itself and undo the event.
 After Peter shoots Georgie, Paul scolds him for killing the child first because it goes against convention and weakens whatever suspense remains in the storyline.
 At the end of the film, the murderers prevent Anna from using a knife in the boat to cut her bonds.
 An earlier close-up points out the knife's location as a possible set-up for a final-act escape, but this turns out to be a red herring.
 At the end of the film, Paul again smirks triumphantly at the audience.
-As a self-aware character, he is able to subvert viewer expectations and emerge triumphant.
+As a self-aware character, he is able to subvert viewer expectations and emerges triumphant.

 After killing Anna, Peter and Paul argue about the line between reality and fiction.
 Paul believes fiction that is observed is just as real as anything else, but Peter dismisses this idea.
 Unlike Paul, Peter never demonstrates any awareness that he is a character in a film.

 Haneke states that Funny Games was not intended to be a horror film.
 He says he wanted to deliver a message about violence in the media by making an incredibly violent, but otherwise pointless film.
 His short essay revealing how he felt on the issue—called "Violence + Media"—is included as a chapter in the book A Companion to Michael Haneke.